Low-level laser therapy: Brain stimulation

 Insufficient information from clinical trials compares the effectiveness of different types of devices or device parameters (wavelengths, power output, session time, area of actuation).

 Veterinary use

 Veterinary clinics use cold laser devices to treat a wide variety of ailments, from arthritis to wounds, on dogs and cats.
-Little research has been done on the effects of such treatments on animals.
-Brennen McKenzie, president of the Evidence-Based Veterinary Medicine Association, stated, "research into cold laser in dogs and cats is sparse and generally low quality.
+In spite of this, little research has been done on its effects.
+According to Brennen McKenzie, president of the Evidence-Based Veterinary Medicine Association, as of 2016 "research into cold laser in dogs and cats is sparse and generally low quality.
 Most studies are small and have minimal or uncertain controls for bias and error".
-He allowed that some studies show promising results, while concluding that evidence is not sufficient to support routine clinical use.
+He allowed that some studies show promising results, while concluding that current evidence is not sufficient to support routine clinical use.

 Contraindications

 Based on the results of a systematic review, there is no evidence to suggest that people with cancer or people who are at risk of getting cancer should avoid photobiomodulation.